 We do not refer to a 'pass' mark.
-A score of 111 or greater means that your son or daughter would be considered to be suitable for a grammar school education and are therefore eligible to be considered for a place in a grammar school if they were to apply.
+The 11+ test is designed to identify the top 30% of pupils; a score of 111 or greater means that your son or daughter falls within this range and would be considered suitable for a grammar school education - they are therefore eligible to be considered for a place in a grammar school if they were to apply.